kis-moho/Using-Python-to-Access-Web-Data/README.md

    - reading the HTML from a URL,
    - parsing the data using BeautifulSoup,
    - extracting numbers and computing the sum of the numbers in the file.
+4. **Following links in HTML**: a script (4_following_links_in_HTML.py) performing the following tasks:
+   - uses urllib to read the HTML from a URL,
+   - extracts the href= values from the anchor tags,
+   - scans for a tag that is in a particular position from the top and follows that link,
+   - repeats the process a number of times, and reports the last name it finds.